-35. The Task Force invites relevant United Nations agencies, and other stakeholders who undertake actions mentioned in paragraphs 34 above, to provide the Executive Committee with the information arising from their relevant work, with a view to informing the work of the Executive Committee and its expert groups in their future actions.
+35. The Task Force recommends to the CMA to invite relevant United Nations agencies, and other stakeholders who undertake actions mentioned in paragraphs 34 above, to provide the Executive Committee with the information arising from their relevant work, with a view to informing the work of the Executive Committee and its expert groups in their future actions.

-36. The Task Force invites relevant United Nations agencies and other stakeholders to engage with bodies under the UNFCCC, especially the Executive Committee, in their efforts to assist the implementation of the Global Compact on Migration (including the work of the international migration review forum and the UN migration network) and of the Global Compact on Refugees (including the work of the global refugee forum), and other relevant international frameworks and programmes of action, on climate change aspects.
+36. The Task Force recommends to the CMA to invite relevant United Nations agencies and other stakeholders to engage with bodies under the UNFCCC, especially the Executive Committee, when undertaking efforts to assist the implementation of the Global Compact on Migration (including the work of the international migration review forum and the UN migration network), and other relevant international frameworks, as appropriate, to avoid duplication on climate change aspects.

-37. The Task Force invites the UN Secretary General to consider steps for greater coherence in the UN system to address human mobility in the context of climate change, including consideration of a system wide strategic review for this purpose, and to facilitate inclusion of integrated approaches to avert, minimise and address displacement related to the adverse impacts of climate change in the work of the envisaged high-level panel on internally displaced persons.
+37. The Task Force recommends the CMA to invite the UN Secretary General to consider steps for greater coherence in the UN system to address human mobility in the context of climate change, including consideration of a system wide strategic review for this purpose, and to facilitate inclusion of integrated approaches to avert, minimise and address displacement related to the adverse impacts of climate change in the work of the envisaged high-level panel on internally displaced persons.

 IV.
-Key outcomes of the activities of the Task Force on Displacement
+Summary reports of the activities of the workplan of the Task Force on Displacement